HastarTara/NE_streaming_project/README.md

    - On Windows, it should be available by default with Python.

    - Create a virtual environment:
-   - Once `venv` is available, create a virtual environment in your project directory:
+   - Once `venv` is available, create a virtual environment in your project directory (the command might be python3 depending on your setup):
       ```bash
       python -m venv venv
       ```